-This whole process is about describing the work area and set up of your build to the software.
+This whole process is about describing the work area and setting up of your build to the software.
 The software will use this reference data to plot the cuts for your projects.

 Can I shrink or extend the 4'x8' work area of the Maslow?